 - Sign-up bonus of 25,000 points after you spend $2,000 during your first three months with the card (use the link below to get this offer)

 You can also use the Membership Rewards program to turn your card into a frequent flier card for multiple airlines.
 How?
 Instead of being restricted to a single carrier, you can transfer points to select frequent-traveler programs (airlines and hotels).
-The conversion is often on a 1-for-1 basis with no dilution in value!
-As of April 2015, the list of frequent traveler programs includes:
+The conversion is often (although not always) on a 1-for-1 basis meaning no dilution in value!
+As of August 2015, the list of frequent traveler programs includes:

 - Air Canada